Magista08/Xmind2MarkDown/README.md

 ### Insert Image

-If you want to insert a image, please make sure you should insert the image with no words on the node and add the correct note in the format of how markdown can track the image
+If you want to insert a image, please make sure you should insert the image with no words on the node and add the note in the correct format of how markdown can track the image.
+This is how you should put in your note.

 ```shell
 note = ![<image_name>](<image_location>)